marcinpiczak/MyInvoicingApp/README.md

 *Read this in other languages: [Polish](README.pl-PL.md)

-MyInvoicingApp is a application for registering customer invoices and asign them to created budget within available funds.
+MyInvoicingApp is a application for registering customer invoices and asigning them to created budget within available funds.

 ### Technologies
 ASP.NET Core 2.1 MVC, C#, JavaScript, JQuery, CSS, MS SQL Server